-- Effect Knob (cc): control an effect's knob.

-- Effect Control Map: pop up selector to map an effect control to a remote control knob.

-- Effect Mouse Control (cc): controls the effect knob the mouse points to.
-Both this one and "Mouse Control" can work with 3rd party plugins after you've clicked a knob or moved it a bit.

-- Effect Page Down

-- Effect Page Up

-- Effect Page Up/Down (cc)

-- Effect To First Page

-- Effect To Last Page

-- Effect Close: close the effect window.

-- Effect Bypass.
+- Effect Knob (cc): control an effect's knob. - Effect Control Map: pop up selector to map an effect control to a remote control knob. - Effect Mouse Control (cc): controls the effect knob the mouse points to.
+Both this one and "Mouse Control" can work with 3rd party plugins after you've clicked a knob or moved it a bit. - Effect Page Down - Effect Page Up - Effect Page Up/Down (cc) - Effect To First Page - Effect To Last Page - Effect To Left Slot: close this effect/instrument and open the previous one - Effect To Right Slot: close this effect/instrument and open the next one - Effect Close: close the effect window. - Effect Bypass.
 Also used for instrument channel, it can be (cc) in this case.
+An Effect Knob will be used for the Bypass action automatically if this action isn't assigned.